IndigoW0lf/IMDb_Chatbot/README.md

 ## Instructions

+The easiest way is to click the image below.
+This will take you to Binder, an environment where you can immediately access and run the Movie Recommendation Chatbot!

-To use the Movie Recommendation Chatbot, follow these steps:
+To use the Movie Recommendation Chatbot by downloading the .ipynb to your computer, follow these steps:

 1. Install the necessary dependencies listed in the Jupyter Notebook.
 2. Open the `Movie Recommendation Chatbot.ipynb` file using Jupyter Notebook.